prmtrun/primate/docs/modules/angular.md

 # Angular

-This handler module supports SSR and hydration and serves Angular components with the `.component.ts` extension.
+This module serves Angular components using the `.component.ts` extension.

 ## Install